calaldees/teachingWorkshops/teacherEducation/assessment.md

     * How can you improve teachers if you cant measure them
     * Pareto 80:20 rule
         * Don't raise money for tax's until you can be sure you are doing the best you can with your current money
-        * If have to take away from one thing to add to another - thats a political decision
+        * If have to take away from one thing to add to another - that's a political decision
         * If you can add to something without taking away from another - that's a technical matter and you should do it straight away
         * Can we improve education without adding more money?
         * If anything that you add damages what you have - then you are pareto optimal and only more money will improve it
-    * Research will never tell you _what_ to do - it tells you what currenty is
+    * Research will never tell you _what_ to do - it tells you what currently is
         * don't work
             * Smarter teachers
             * paying teachers more